get freaking excited.

 3. What adventure below sounds like your dream:

-There's a few main regions popular in the PNW but of course, many other gems along the way.
-Some of these regions can be driven for hours which is why if starting from scratch, it can be easier to start with where you're staying.
+The Pacific Northwest is comprised of Washington, Oregon, Northern California and British Columbia.
+Within each state, there's a few well known regions or destinations but of course, many other gems along the way.
+Some of these regions can be driven for hours which is why if you're starting to plan your PNW elopement from scratch, it can be easier to start with where you're staying.
+For example, circumnavigating the Olympic National Park could take 6 hours.

+How to plan your PNW Elopement...start with an Airbnb!
+Hear me out.
 If you don't have a set location in mind or a specific viewpoint and/or hike, choosing a place to stay is a great place to start.
 The PNW offers some really unique Airbnb's and cabins that can serve as a great place to start your elopement.
+Treehouse?
+Check.
+A-Frames?
+Check.

-Keep the things in mind you want to do while you're visiting the PNW.
+Keep the things in mind you want to do while you're visiting the Pacific Northwest.
 Do you want to hike?
 Explore waterfalls?
 Relax by your Airbnb?
 Sometimes determining this first can help all of the other pieces come together!

 Washington has a 3 day waiting period but you can apply online and have the license mailed to your home address.
 You can apply within 60 days of your wedding date.